-Stores Stores Total Number of

-Fiscal Year Opened Closed Stores End of Year
+Fiscal Year Stores Opened Stores Acquired Stores Closed Total Number of Stores End of Year

+2016 28 5 6 685

 2015 57 2 658

 2014 56 4 603

-2013 59 6 551

 Store Design and Environment.
 We design our stores to create a distinctive and engaging shopping environment that we believe resonates with our customers.
 Our stores feature an industrial look, dense merchandise displays, lifestyle focused posters and signage and popular music, all of which are consistent with the look and feel of an independent specialty shop.
 Our stores are designed to encourage our customers to shop for longer periods of time, to interact with each other and our store associates and to visit our stores more frequently.
 Our stores are constructed and finished to allow us to efficiently shift merchandise displays throughout the year as the season dictates.
-At January 30, 2016, our stores averaged approximately 2,941 square feet.
+At January 28, 2017, our stores averaged approximately 2,932 square feet.
 All references in this Annual Report on Form 10-K to square footage of our stores refers to gross square footage, including retail selling, storage and back-office space.
-In fiscal 2016, we plan on opening new stores with square footage similar to this average.